-1.2.1 Alphanumeric Identifier The alphanumeric identifier (i.e., the title) for this CPS is the "IdenTrust Global Common Certification Practice Statement v1.4, May 27, 2016".
-1.2.2 Object Identifier ("OID") IdenTrust is the owner of a numeric company identifier, (i.e., an object identifier ("OID") assigned by the American National Standards Institute).
+1.2.1 Alphanumeric The alphanumeric ident Identifier Global Common Certific

+The alphanumeric identifier (i.e., the title) for this CPS is the "IdenTrust Global Common Certification Practice Statement v1.4.4, June 16, 2017".

+1.2.2 Object Identifier ("OID")

+IdenTrust is the owner of a numeric company identifier, (i.e., an object identifier ("OID") assigned by the American National Standards Institute).
 The IdenTrust OID arc for Certificates that are Issued by CAs under this CPS is 2.16.840.1.113893.0.100.

 The following table defines the Certificates types and IGC-CP Assurance Levels for Issuance under this CPS.

 Assurance Levels indicated for each Certificate are intended for cross-certification with the U.S. Federal Bridge Certificate Authority ("US FBCA") at the equivalent US FBCA Assurance Level.

 Certificates asserting an Assurance Level of Basic may be Issued to Subscribers of hardware or software Cryptomodules and are named Basic Hardware or Basic Software, respectively.
 Different OIDs are asserted to allow Relying Parties an ability to distinguish the Certificate storage type.